David Ritz: As a biographer

 Ritz has also written an inspirational book.
-Messengers, a portrait of African-American gospel singers and ministers, was published in 2006.
+Messengers, a portrait of African-American gospel singers and ministers, was published in 2006, as well as a memoir, The God Groove, in 2019.

 As a novelist

 Ritz's fiction ranges from sports fantasies--The Man Who Brought the Dodgers Back To Brooklyn (1981)-- to jazz fantasies--Blue Notes Under a Green Felt Hat (1989) and Barbells and Saxophones (1989).

 Ritz collaborated with Mable John on three Christian novels: Sanctified (2006), Stay Out of the Kitchen (2007) and Love Tornado (2008).
 He has also collaborated with rapper T.I. on two novels— Power and Beauty (2011) and Trouble and Triumph (2012).

+In 2016, Ritz collaborated with Willie Nelson on the novel Pretty Paper.